lqb2/blog/_posts/2020-02-17-2020-queer-full-moon-circles.md

 ---

-thanks to brandon sloan, for the conversation that lead to spring being about touch. thanks to eroc arroyo-montano & gibrán rivera for the fall being about grief. thanks to jordan mudd for conversation about the desire to go deeper with these circles.
+thanks to brandon sloan, for the conversation that lead to the spring circles being about touch. thanks to eroc arroyo-montano & gibrán rivera for the fall circles being about grief. thanks to eroc and jordan mudd for conversation about the desire to go deeper with these circles.

 <!-- hyperlink bank -->